With permission, Mr Speaker, I will make a statement on police funding.

 My constituents have seen what this Government have meant for local policing: fewer officers on their streets and crime on the rise.
 Will the Minister confirm that even though he must know that council tax is highly regressive, he is asking those same constituents, many of whom are low paid or on fixed incomes, to pay more while he will not provide a penny more and central Government grant is falling in real terms?

-I hesitate to challenge a local MP, but the fact of the matter is that Nottinghamshire police are one of a number of forces that intend to increase officer numbers next year.
+I hesitate to challenge a local MP, but the fact of the matter is that Nottinghamshire police is one of a number of forces that intend to increase officer numbers next year.
 The hon.
 Lady talks about tax, and of course this is a hugely sensitive issue, but we should not lose sight of the fact—I have not said this before—that it is not mandatory for PCCs to impose this increase if they feel that it is not the right thing to do; it is about flexibility.
 In reality, because many of them have tested it—she will have her own view in Nottingham as to whether an additional £1 a month for investment in local policing is an acceptable proposition—each area will have a different view on that.

 I have never heard so many Tories come into the Chamber and welcome a council tax increase.
 The look on the Minister’s face while he has been standing at the Dispatch Box—if he walked down the street, he would be stopped and searched.
 He has one hand in the pocket of every single citizen in this country, and he is telling them that they will see an increase in funding for their police, but they have to pay more tax for it.
 That is exactly what he is doing, and he is making the poorest in our communities pay for it.
-The Metropolitan police have been cut by £1 billion since 2010, under the Tories and the Liberal Democrats.
+The Metropolitan police has been cut by £1 billion since 2010, under the Tories and the Liberal Democrats.
 Is he suggesting that we put a precept on council tax to backfill that hole?
 Crime is increasing and police numbers are down to the lowest they have been in 20 years.
 What is he going to do about that?

 The hon.
 Gentleman simply articulates the problem with the Labour party: year after year and decade after decade, the answer is always more and more money with no understanding of where it comes from.
 There is no such thing as Government money—it is taxpayers’ money.
 The only way to increase investment in policing, which is what we all want to do, is to either increase borrowing or increase taxation.
 As he will see, this settlement increases investment from the centre by £130 million.
 We are enabling locally accountable police and crime commissioners to go to their public and say, “Will you give us an extra £1 a month to invest more in our local policing?”
 I suspect the answer will be yes.

 Further to my hon.
 Friend’s point, the Minister will be well aware of the really significant variation in the money that can be raised through the precept, which often means that some of the forces with the greatest need are able to raise the least.
-What is the Minister planning to do to help to reconcile some of those imbalances, so we can meet demand?
+What is the Minister planning to do to help to reconcile some of those imbalances so that we can meet demand?

 I welcome the hon.
 Lady’s contribution.
 She is extremely thoughtful on police matters and has done great work over the years on the “Protect the protectors” agenda.
 I hope she welcomes the additional £8.9 million that her force should see next year.
 She raises a thoughtful point.
 It is a complex system.
-There are some forces whose ability to raise precept is low, or whose historic precept levels are low.
-That often reflects historic political decisions, which I cannot do anything about at the moment.
+There are some forces whose ability to raise precept is low, or whose historical precept levels are low.
+That often reflects historical political decisions, which I cannot do anything about at the moment.
 She will notice that this has been structured in terms of an additional £12 rather than percentages, which has been the historical route.
 There is a reason for that: it advantages slightly those forces that have low precepts.

 The Minister was kind enough to acknowledge the bravery and hard work of police officers right throughout this country, but far from looking at the financial settlement for next year, serving police officers in the Police Service of Northern Ireland have yet to learn of their pay award this year.
 Given the political difficulties in Northern Ireland, will the Minister at least engage with the Secretary of State for Northern Ireland and stand up for policemen right across this country?